open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 3. Develop test cases to demonstrate that the above user stories work correctly;

 #### Beta
-1. Need to revisit the API shape before upgrade to beta based on user’s feedback.
+1. Need to revisit the API shape before upgrading to beta based on user’s feedback.

 ### Upgrade / Downgrade Strategy
 N/A